Them (magazine)

-Them is an American online LGBT magazine launched in October 2017 by Phillip Picardi and owned by Condé Nast.
-Its coverage includes LGBT culture, fashion, and politics.
+Them is an American online LGBTQ magazine launched in October 2017 by Phillip Picardi and owned by Condé Nast.
+Its coverage includes LGBTQ culture, fashion, and politics.

 History

-In 2017 Picardi, then the director of Teen Vogue, proposed to Anna Wintour, Condé Nast's artistic director, that the company create an online, LGBT-focused media platform.
+In the 2010s, some large media companies like HuffPost, BuzzFeed News, and NBC News had created media verticals targeted at LGBTQ audiences.
+Grindr launched Into in 2017, and Them was announced soon after.
+Them began when Phillip Picardi, then the director of Teen Vogue, proposed to Anna Wintour, Condé Nast's artistic director, that the company create an online, LGBTQ-focused media platform.
+It was Condé Nast's first new platform since 2007, and came at a time that the company was revamping many of its digital media offerings.

 Founding editors included Meredith Talusan, Tyler Ford, and James Clarizio, and launch partners included Burberry, Google, Lyft, and GLAAD.

 Upon the website's launch, there was some controversy over its naming, which some considered to be "othering".
 The name is derived from the singular them pronoun, emphasizing a gender neutral approach including in its fashion coverage.
+On the day of Them's launch, Seventeen announced their own LGBTQ-focused programming under the Here brand, hoping to create a similar media brand targeted at a teenage audience.
+Gender-neutral magazines like Them were cited in 2019 as challengers to the traditional media's model of gendered magazines, which had become less successful over time.

+Them and Into signaled themselves as younger, more diverse, and cooler than legacy gay media outlets like The Advocate and Out.
+Talusan shared that they joined the team because it was "truly intersectional" and this would help them feel supported at work, but also allow the magazine to cover issues that mattered to more queer readers.
+Another queer magazine editor later criticized Them's lack of other forms of diversity, saying its staff were "all gorgeous and 20" and it predominantly featured conventionally attractive people.

 Picardi left Them and Condé Nast in the fall of 2018 to begin working as editor-in-chief of Out magazine.
+By 2019, all of the founding editors had left as well.
 Whembley Sewell was named the new executive editor in 2019.
+That year, Condé Nast shared that "from both an audience and a business standpoint, we've seen consistent growth since launch" in Them.
 In October 2021, Sarah Burke became the new editor-in-chief of Them.
+In 2022, Them updated their logo and website, adding new portals for LGBTQ+ guides and queer thought leaders.

+Them helped release the 2018 documentary series Trans in America, produced by the ACLU and Little By Little Films.
+Trans in America: Texas Strong won an Emmy for Outstanding Short Documentary in 2019.
+It centers on the story of a transgender girl and her conservative Christian mother who have to navigate their Houston community after the daughter comes out.